JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 For many students with cars, parking is a daily hassle on the residential side of Westwood.
-With rising rates of congestion<sup>1</sup> and a lack of infrastructure to handle more car owners, the competition increases for students to fit cars wherever possible.
+With rising rates of congestion [^1] and a lack of infrastructure to handle more car owners, the competition increases for students to fit cars wherever possible.
 I myself, along with many other drivers in Westwood, have been face to face with a ticket at some point or another.
 This lead me to the question: how are Westwood residents getting ticketed, and are there possible ways to minimize such tickets?

-Utilizing Los Angeles's Open Data Initiative<sup>2</sup>, started by Mayor Eric Garceti in 2013, we can collect every parking ticket handed out in the City of Los Angeles since the beginning of 2015.
+Utilizing Los Angeles's Open Data Initiative [^2], started by Mayor Eric Garceti in 2013, we can collect every parking ticket handed out in the City of Los Angeles since the beginning of 2015.
 The raw data set contains upwards of nine million parking tickets total.
 Using the data's